Should You Stay at Tokyo Disney Resort?

 Or Consider Ariake

-If you’re looking for a location to stay with kids, I’d definitely consider this as there’s a lot to do around there – teamLabs Planets is here, you’re very close to all the fun attractions of Odaiba, and it’s right by Small Worlds, which was one of the favourite things I did on my last trip.
+If you’re looking for a location to stay with kids, I’d definitely consider this.
+There’s a lot to do around there—teamLabs Planets is here, you’re very close to all the fun attractions of Odaiba, and it’s right by Small Worlds, which was one of my favorite things to do on my last trip.

-The downside would be a lack of places to just wander to in the evening, but, if you’re spending all day at the parks, that might not worry you – it’s also near Toyosu Market which is a great place for an early morning sushi breakfast.
+The downside is a lack of places to wander to in the evening, but if you’re spending all day at the parks, that might not worry you—it’s also near Toyosu Market, which is a great place for an early morning sushi breakfast.

 Hotels With Shuttles